The ACTC repository is under review for potential modification in compliance with Administration directives.

 Funded by the National Institutes of Health (NIH), the LiBBY Study seeks to discover an alternative to commonly prescribed medications that often cause undesirable side effects.

-Consider taking part in research to discover a safe and effective treatment for agitation that may help to improve the quality of the late stages of life of a loved one dying with dementia.
+Seeking the discovery of a safe and effective treatment for agitation that may help to improve the quality of the late stages of life of a loved one dying with dementia.

 End-of-life stages for people with dementia are unpredictable but agitation is a common symptom.
 The final stages of dementia may last days, weeks, or months.
 The grieving process can be more difficult when the person who is dying experiences significant agitation.

-LiBBY is a new national study funded by the National Institute on Aging (NIA) of the NIH and conducted by a network of Alzheimer’s disease experts.
+LiBBY is a national study funded by the National Institute on Aging (NIA) of the NIH and conducted by a network of Alzheimer’s disease experts.

 The LiBBY Study will help researchers find a way to: